Martindelataille/SlideCircus/README.md

 SliderCircus
 =============

-SliderCircus is an awesmone slider without any JQuery or Mootools.
+SliderCircus is aa slider without any javascript librairies (JQuery or Mootools).

-Works with all new navigators and support ie7/ie8.
+Works with all browsers and support ie7/ie8.

 Have Fun.